 Then, in 2008, my father passed away.
 After his death, I began filling the ensuing void with memories.
 I wrote to make sense of my past, of my father, and of our (often troubled) relationship.
 And like memory begets memory, so does writing beget writing.
 Once I started, I couldn’t stop.
 I’d found my way back to writing.

 In 2011, I was diagnosed with an invisible illness–connective tissue disease with a side of fibromyalgia–and I often find myself trying to find a balance between what I want, what I need, and what my body tells me I can do.
 All these experiences have found their way into my writing.
 I write about grief and loss, as well as about my identity as a Colombian American, submerged in the nostalgia of my parents’ country but grounded in my U.S. American reality.
 I write about children like my son, those who grow up steeped in multiple cultures.
 I also write about the magic that’s possible if only we look closely at the world around us.
 I’m grateful for my agent, Deborah Warren of East West Literary Agency, for believing in my stories.

 I’m obsessed with urban murals, strong coffee, and mapping out my ancestry.
-I’m a teen who never grew up, and a sucker for musicals–seriously, I wish life consisted of busting out in song and dance at random moments.
+I’m a kid who never grew up and who wishes life consisted of song and dance at random moments.
 I’m an only child raised with many primas and primos and deeply rooted in my Colombian heritage.
 To me, family and faith are everything.
 We have a Colombian-German-Chilean-American household that gets rowdy during the World Cup, and I wouldn’t have it any other way–hairless pup and all.